solarZero - a Toitū carbonzero certification story

 Doing the work

 Passionate staff make solarZero’s mission of continual improvement a smooth and dynamic one, helping solarZero put the environment first.
 Toitū carbonzero certification isn’t just about making careful decisions about avoiding emissions, but requires careful data management to measure and validate the remaining emissions.
-Those data requirements of annual audit are well refined after ten years.
+Those data requirements of annual audit are well refined after eleven years.

 In the early years of membership, solarZero developed custom templates that were updated regularly to keep an eye on things in real time.
-After ten years, this is a very mature system.
+After eleven years, this is a very mature system.
 The Accounts Payable team, for example, updates the travel and transport data on a monthly basis – seeing data in real time makes it much easier to manage emissions continually. solarZero can quickly see if they are travelling too much or fuel costs are too high, allowing them to rapidly respond to avoid further emissions as well as save money.

 Image: Tracking domestic air travel has help cut the emissions in recent years.

 Having the data to hand makes the impacts visible and turns the daunting project of climate action into something achievable and actionable.
 Constantly looking at carbon is the best way to drive your business forward by analysing what the business is actually doing.
 For solarZero, Toitū carbonzero certification creates discussion across the full business, not just at the sustainability desk, the procurement desk, or the accounts desk.
 Instead, as far as solarZero is concerned, carbon accounting is one of the best analytical approaches to better business – it’s a way to dive deep into what your business is doing, why, and how they can do it differently.
 From there the organisation can set and work towards targets they may not have otherwise put in place.